 Senior Coordinator, Surgery Department

-If you are a faculty, resident, student, or staff member and need a replacement Card:
+If you are a faculty, resident, student, or staff member and need a card or a replacement:

-Please visit the Owl Card Center on campus.
+Please visit the Owl Card Center on campus or online.

-- I can't find my OwlCard... can I still access EZProxy without it?
+- I don't have my OwlCard... can I access the electronic resources without it?

 Yes.
-Use your FAU NetID and password when signing into EZProxy by clicking on the “FAUNetID Sign On” box located on the left side of the Off Campus Connect login page.
+Use your FAU NetID and password when signing in.
 If you do not remember your password, call OIT at 561-297-3999 to reset.